 - Reactive high power pulsed magnetron sputtering

 The tutorial begins with an introduction to the basics of reactive sputtering and the interaction of the reactive gas with not only the growing film but also with the target surface.
 Hysteresis effects are discussed and the advantages and disadvantages of using either flow control or partial pressure control of the reactive gas are discussed.
 Flow control of the reactive gas usually results in operation of the sputtering target in the poisoned mode, which results in a loss of deposition rate and the growth of films with less than optimum properties.
 However, use of partial pressure control of the reactive gas allows operation in the transition region between the metallic and poisoned states of the target, and compound films can be deposited at high deposition rates with excellent properties.
 Power supply technology greatly influences the reactive sputtering process, and the different types of power and how it affects the process are presented.
 Reactive gas sensors play a very important role in the reactive deposition process, and the four common sensors are reviewed to give the student a better understanding of which sensor to use for a particular reactive sputtering process.
 Large area reactive deposition, as is practiced in the architectural glass or web coating industries, presents special challenges for reactive sputtering such as the need for multiple gas inlet manifolds and control of the partial pressure of the reactive gas in each of the inlet zones.
 The requirements for the reactive gas control system are presented, and commercial reactive gas control systems are reviewed.
 Multiple gas reactive sputtering is a more complex process due to the interaction of both gases with the target surface.
 One gas may trap the target in a poisoned mode, but methods to prevent such trapping are presented.
 Finally high power pulsed magnetron sputtering (HPPMS), where a very high power pulse, which can be on the order of megawatts, is applied to the target for a short period of time on the order 100 ?s is an emerging technology that will be beneficial for reactive sputtering.
 With HPPMS, a large fraction of the sputtered atoms becomes ionized, and the ions can be used to produce dense films with enhanced properties.
 Since the ion to neutral ration is high for the species arriving at the substrate, low substrate biases on the order of 20 eV can be used to attract the ions.
-With such conditions, the film stress will be reduced, which means that thicker films than now can be deposited should be able to be produced with reactive HPPMS.Instructor: Bill Sproul, Reactive Sputtering, Inc. and Gencoa Ltd.
+With such conditions, the film stress will be reduced, which means that thicker films than now can be deposited should be able to be produced with reactive HPPMS.Instructor: Joe Greene, Willett Professor of Materials Science and Physics, University of Illinois

 This course is currently available via: